fivethirtyeight/data/the-big-lies-long-shadow/README.md

 Column | Definition
 --- | ---
 State | State where the bill was introduced.
-Bill | Name and link to [LegisScan](https://legiscan.com/) entry for this bill.
-Crossed out bill names indicate that they have since been renamed (with new bills are listed afterwards).
+Bill | Name and link to [LegisScan](https://legiscan.com/) entry for the bill.
+Crossed out bill names indicate that they have since been renamed (with new bill names listed afterwards).
 Introducing Party | Party of the legislator(s) who sponsored the bill, according to LegiScan. `N/A` indicates a bill without sponsors' party listed on LegiScan (including bills listed as a "committee bill").
 Category | Category of the bill, detailed in [the table below](#category-data-dictionary).
 Multiple categories are separated by commas.
 Status | Most recent status of the bill in the legislature.
-May include links to relevant coverage of that bill.
+May include links to relevant coverage of the bill.

 ### Category Data Dictionary
 Category | Definition | Example